rheiland/authpy/README.md

 *  `time_secs_binary_f32.dat` - a binary file containing just the time (secs) data (32-bit values)
 *  `auth_graph_adjlist.dat` - an ASCII file containing the global graph (as an adjacency list)

-You have two choices for obtaining these two files.
 The script `create_time_graph_files.py` will generate both of them.
 However, it took about 8 hours on a laptop.
-The other choice is to simply download the graph file from [http://trustedci.org/data](http://trustedci.org/data) and generate the other file using `create_time_file.py` (which takes just a few minutes).
+So, the (compressed) global graph file is in the /data directory.
+The other file (times) can be generated using `create_time_file.py` (which takes just a few minutes).

 ## Sample scripts
 ```